LOOK FOR OUR INTRODUCTION TO SEAT WEAVING COURSE IN 2024 WHICH WILL BE RELEASED SOON

 Armand Verdier is regarded within the industry as an 'Upholsterer par excellence'.

 He started his training at the age of 15 in Normandy, France.
 This was followed by two years at the country's most renowned school for Fine Arts & Crafts and Applied Arts, The École Boulle in Paris.
 As part of his formal training, Armand went to England to gain work experience at Buckinghamshire New University in High Wycombe with David James.
-It was while Armand was there that he was introduced to Angela Burgin, one of the UK's leading experts on traditional upholstery.
+It was while Armand was there that he was introduced to Angela Burgin, who at that time was one of the UK's leading experts on traditional upholstery.

 After returning to France to complete his diploma, Armand went back to live and work in the United Kingdom.
 He spent the next four years working for Angela Burgin Furnishing & Design Ltd, honing his skills and developing the techniques he had mastered whilst studying.
 It was during this time that Armand started working alongside high end British interior designers and on furniture from within stately homes, including Lydiard House.